-As president of Fidelity Charitable®, Pamela Norley is a leading voice in advocating for the power of American philanthropy across the world.
-Fidelity Charitable, the leading U.S. grantmaker has granted more than $51 billion to over 325,000 nonprofit organizations since 19911, advancing the philanthropic intentions of nearly a quarter of a million donors at all income levels.
+As president of Fidelity Charitable®, Pamela Norley was a leading voice in advocating for the power of American philanthropy across the world.
+Fidelity Charitable, the leading U.S. grantmaker, has granted more than $51 billion to more than 325,000 nonprofit organizations since 1991,1 advancing the philanthropic intentions of nearly a quarter of a million donors at all income levels.
 In 2020, Fidelity Charitable donors recommended $9.1 billion in grants to local, national and global causes.
-During her tenure, Fidelity Charitable’s annual grantmaking has more than doubled, supporting the organization’s mission to make charitable giving accessible, simple and effective.
+During Ms. Norley’s tenure, Fidelity Charitable’s annual grantmaking more than doubled, supporting the organization’s mission to make charitable giving accessible, simple and effective.
 Ms. Norley is a frequent speaker on the topics of philanthropic trends and leadership.

-Prior to leading Fidelity Charitable, Ms. Norley held a number of executive leadership roles at Fidelity Investments®, including head of the Enterprise Relationships and Talent Groups with responsibility for managing Fidelity’s top institutional client relationships and for leading the talent management and recruiting organizations, and leading the Fidelity Consulting Group, overseeing strategy and consulting support to all Fidelity businesses, including its global private equity and venture capital units.
+Prior to leading Fidelity Charitable, Ms. Norley held a number of executive leadership roles at Fidelity Investments®, including head of Enterprise Relationships and Talent Groups, where she managed Fidelity’s top institutional client relationships and led the talent management and recruiting organizations, and leading the Fidelity Consulting Group, where she oversaw strategy and consulting support to all Fidelity businesses, including its global private equity and venture capital units.
 Prior to that, she played a key role in launching Fidelity’s Corporate Business Development Group, supporting mergers, acquisitions and strategic alliances.
-Ms. Norley joined Fidelity in the Corporate Legal department in 1996 from the legal department of Bank of America, and held a series of roles leading business compliance and healthcare product management and sales for Fidelity’s outsourcing businesses.
+Ms. Norley joined Fidelity in the Corporate Legal department in 1996 after working in the legal department of Bank of America, and held a series of roles leading business compliance and health care product management and sales for Fidelity’s outsourcing businesses.

-She formerly served on the Executive Women’s Council for the Dana Farber Institute; United Way’s Women’s Initiative; University of Virginia’s Board of Benefactors; Boston Ballet’s Board of Directors; the Advisory Board of the Greater Boston Food Bank; the Board of Visitors of Temple University School of Law; and The Wall Street Journal’s Taskforce for Women in the Economy.
+She formerly served on the Executive Women’s Council for the Dana-Farber Institute; United Way’s Women’s Initiative; University of Virginia’s Board of Benefactors; Boston Ballet’s Board of Directors; the Advisory Board of the Greater Boston Food Bank; the Board of Visitors of Temple University School of Law; and Wall Street Journal’s Taskforce for Women in the Economy.